 We have HSW plans in place for all countries in which we operate.
 Our HSW programs provide employees with information and resources on individual and family health matters.

-We aim to keep staff healthy and safe wherever they are working.
+We aim to keep our people healthy and safe wherever they are working.
 Some of our initiatives include:

-- a comprehensive health and safety training program including mandatory courses for all staff
+- A comprehensive health and safety training program including mandatory courses for all employees

-- The H&S Group Plan is developed, monitored and reviewed at regular intervals.
-It describes activities to improve our health and safety management system and performance.
+- The Health and Safety Group Plan is developed, monitored and reviewed at regular intervals.
+It describes activities to improve our Health and Safety Management System and performance.

-- Annual operational H&S plans ensure that activities support the work group H&S risk profile and that adequate resources (time, people and budget) are allocated.
+- Annual operational health and safety plans ensure that activities support the work group health and safety risk profile and that adequate resources (time, people and budget) are allocated.
 They set out at the workplace level what actions will be completed, how those actions will be carried out, who will carry them out and by when.

-- Health and Safety Management System - An overview (PDF 1.38MB).
+- Health and Safety Management System - An overview (PDF 1.21MB)

 |Employee Assistance Program|

 The employee assistance program is a confidential counselling service available to all ANZ employees.
 The service provides professional guidance and support with work or personal problems such as trauma, bereavement, relationship difficulties or dealing with change.
 The first three sessions are paid for by ANZ.

 All employees are required to complete mandatory online health and safety training on an annual basis, as part of our ‘ANZ Essentials’ (Risk Accreditation Framework).
 This training curriculum helps managers to identify essential and role specific training requirements for each employee.
 Training courses include; general health and safety awareness, emergency preparedness, safe computer use, manual handling, managing hazards and incident management.